 - social workers

-do you think my child does (or doesn't) have ASD?
+- Why do you think my child does, or doesn't, have an ASD?

-my child does have ASD, is there a way to tell how severe it is?
+- If my child does have an ASD, is there a way to tell how severe it is?

-kind of special therapies or care do children with ASD need?
+- What kind of special therapies or care do children with ASDs need?

-kind of support is available to families of children with ASD?
+- What kind of support is available to families of children with ASDs?

-- How can I learn more about ASD?
+- How can I learn more about ASDs?

 Medically Reviewed by: University of Illinois-Chicago, College of Medicine